Buy or Rent ?

-In going back to your $600,000 property which has cost you $1.7m to own over 30 years, we can estimate capital growth to potentially double every 10 years meaning your property might now be worth say $1.8m (market experts will tell you it won’t double every 10 years so this could be an optimistic figure but let’s work with it)
+In going back to your $600,000 property which has cost you $1.6m to own over 30 years, we can estimate capital growth at 5% pa compounded, meaning your property might now be worth say $2.593m

 Put all emotions aside, ask yourself “Does it pay to buy to own?”

 Aside from the so called inconvenience of renting and having to move if you lose the rental; can we look at the figures?